($826) Moving from Dallas to Oklahoma City

 When is the cheapest time to move from Dallas to Oklahoma City?

-Because most people are moving from Dallas to Oklahoma City in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Dallas to Oklahoma City in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.